 Design and Technology, gives students the opportunity to work with wood, metal, plastics and textiles.
 We aim to offer our students a range of experiences delivered though an exciting curriculum.

-At Key Stage 3 students have 2 lessons every fortnight.
-Park View Design and Technology works on a carousel system, enabling all students to experience 3 different subject strands per year, gaining practical experience of working with a variety of materials and equipment.
+At Key Stage 3 students have two lessons every fortnight.
+Design and Technology enables all students to experience three different subject strands per year, gaining practical experience of working with a variety of materials and equipment.
+Each term students will experience a textile project, 3D Design project and a Graphics design project.
 Lessons are largely practical and students are encouraged to work independently to develop both their practical and literacy skills in this subject.